Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec.md

 !!! missing "This route still needs to be implemented"

-`POST api/v1/protected/sites/delete_entry/:entry_id`
+`DELETE api/v1/protected/sites/delete_entry/:entry_id`

-Deletes the specified site entry from the database.
+Deletes the specified site entry from the database along with all other information related to the entry.
+Only admins and super admins can perform this action.

+This action cannot be done if the site associated with the given entry has no other entries, i.e. this action would delete the site's only entry.

 #### Request Body